alan-platform/alan-platform.github.io/pages/tutorials/application-tutorial2.md

 {:toc}

 ## Introduction
+This is the second part of the application language tutorial where we build a restaurant app.
+Make sure that you have completed [the first part](/pages/tutorials/application-tutorial.html) before continuing.

+Let's recap: in the first part, we wrote a small data model for our restaurant.
+From that data model, we generated a web application for entering a menu, tables, and orders.
+In this second part you will learn about [derived values](#derived-values), more [advanced references](#advanced-references), [evaluation phases](#upstream-and-downstream), and [commands](#commands).

-## Reference sets
+## Take-away
 You decided that your restaurant will also provide a take-away service.
-This means adjusting the model accordingly.
+For that, we have to make so adjustments to the model.
 Let's see what is needed.

-`Orders` will no longer be a child to the parent `Tables`, which makes more sense anyway: If we consider these entities more accurately, `Orders` and `Tables` don't have a parent-child relation, since they are of different order.
-For example the relation between `Tables` and `Seatings` is more natural, like wheels to a car or zebras to mammals.
-`Orders` need to be defined as either takeaway or in-house.
-And if in-house, it can be linked to a table.
-We will change this part of the model:
+`Orders` will no longer be part of `Tables`: we can have `Orders` without `Tables`.
+But, for an `Order`, we do want to know if it is a `Takeaway` order, or if it is an `In-house` order for a table.
+For that, we add an `Order type`.

+So, we rewrite this piece of code:
 ```js
 'Tables': collection ['Table number'] {
 	'Table number': text